 The mass and scale of a new building is an important design issue in the older established residential neighborhoods.
 Traditional scale enhances the pedestrian friendly character of the streetscape.
 New construction should maintain this smaller more human scale to lessen any negative impacts on abutting residential properties.
-While new buildings may be larger than many of the earlier houses, new construction should not be so large that the visual continuity of the neighborhood is compromised.
+While new buildings may be larger

+Article 6 Last Revised: 7/3/14 Amend. #48 than many of the earlier houses, new construction should not be so large that the visual continuity of the neighborhood is compromised.
 It should be noted that in some circumstances in order for a project to comply with the full intent of these provisions and guidelines, it may not be possible to build to the maximum setbacks and footprint coverage allowed in the underlying zoning district.

-- 1. The front elevation shall be similar in scale to those seen on the same block. - a.
-The primary plane of the front shall not appear taller than other residential buildings in the neighborhood. - b.
+- 1. The front elevation shall be similar in scale to those seen on the same block. - The primary plane of the front shall not appear taller than other residential buildings in the neighborhood. - b.
 The back side of a building may be taller than the front and still appear in scale if appropriately designed and compatible with the primary structure. - 2.
 Minimize the perceived scale of a building by stepping down its height toward the street and neighboring smaller structures. - 3.
 The primary building face shall not exceed the average width of single family structures in a similar context within the same block. - 4.
-Garage doors are to be designed to minimize their visual impacts by utilizing architectural bands or similar features or windows that are compatible with the primary building. - D. Building Form. - 1.
-Building forms shall be similar to those found on existing single-family residential structures within the same block. - 2.
-Roof forms shall be similar to those found on existing single-family residential structures within the same block. - E. Primary Building Additions-Character Elements. - 1.
-Additions shall be designed to complement the existing character of a building. - 2.
+Garage doors are to be designed to minimize their visual impacts by utilizing architectural bands or similar features or windows that are compatible with the primary building.

+D. Building Form.

+- 1. Building forms shall be similar to those found on existing single-family residential structures within the same block. - 2.
+Roof forms shall be similar to those found on existing single-family residential structures within the same block.

+E. Primary Building Additions-Character Elements.

+- 1. Additions shall be designed to complement the existing character of a building. - 2.
 Additions shall not alter the perceived character of the original building. - 3.
-Roofs of additions shall be in character with that of the original building. - F. Primary Building Additions-Mass and Scale. - 1.
-New additions shall be compatible in size and scale with the primary building and with the neighborhood.
+Roofs of additions shall be in character with that of the original building.

+F. Primary Building Additions-Mass and Scale.